vital1188/-AICropDiagnostic/README.md

    ```

    Increase the `--months` parameter to see more of the schedule, or omit it to
    view the first year by default.
+Add `--advice` to request personalized AI
+   coaching.
+The command exits with an error if the OpenAI API key is not
+   configured.

 ## Running tests